 Option Description all Displays the settings of all network services, including HTTP, HTTPS, Telnet, SSH and SNMP.
-Tip: You can also type the command without adding this option "all" to get the same data. http Only displays the TCP port for the HTTP service. пцр Only displays the for portion the fifth service. https Only displays the TCP port for the HTTPS service. telnet Only displays the settings of the Telnet service. ssh Only displays the settings of the SSH service. snmp Only displays the SNMP settings. modbus Only displays the settings of the Modbus/TCP service. redfish Only displays the redfish service settings. zeroconfig Only displays the settings of the zero configuration advertising.
+Tip: You can also type the command without adding this option "all" to get the same data. http Only displays the TCP port for the HTTP service. https Only displays the TCP port for the HTTPS service. telnet Only displays the settings of the Telnet service. ssh Only displays the settings of the SSH service. snmp Only displays the SNMP settings. modbus Only displays the settings of the Modbus/TCP service. redfish Only displays the redfish service settings. zeroconfig Only displays the settings of the zero configuration advertising.